delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The United States Bankruptcy Court for the District of Delaware hears bankruptcy cases within the state’s jurisdiction.
 The court serves all the counties in the state.

 Delaware bankruptcy records are generated and maintained by the court where the case proceedings occurred.
-Typically, the office of the clerk of court manages the records, and interested parties can request information they wish to inspect or copy.
-However, third-party websites such as CourtRecords.us maintain bankruptcy records on the database and give access to such records via their site.
+Typically, the office of the clerk of court manages such records and interested parties may request information they wish to inspect or copy.
+However, records may also be accessible via third-party websites such as CourtRecords.us.

 What do Delaware Bankruptcy Records Contain?